PensionBee/ddd-workshop/README.md

 Let's have another look at the EventStorming diagram we're using to guide the code we write...

-Note that we have 3 aggregates: `Account`, `Post` and `Post Comment`.
+Note that we have 3 entities: `Account`, `Post` and `Post Comment`.
 Let's turn those concepts into code.

 ### Part 1: Modelling Posts

-When modelling aggregates, we're trying to capture the essential attributes which uniquely define a particular domain concept.
+When modelling entities, we're trying to capture the essential attributes which uniquely define a particular domain concept.
 Too few attributes and we miss out important information.
-Too many and we clutter our aggregates with redundant information, especially when that information lives on related aggregates.
+Too many and we clutter our entities with redundant information, especially when that information lives on related entities.

-- In **src/contexts/posts/core/aggregates/post.ts**:
+- In **src/contexts/posts/core/entities/post.ts**:
   - Complete the `postSchema` using the **zod** parsing library ([zod primitives](https://github.com/colinhacks/zod#primitives) and [zod objects](https://github.com/colinhacks/zod#objects)).
-This will serve as the primary 'definition' of our `Post` aggregate while providing us with the aboility to perform runtime validation.
+This will serve as the primary 'definition' of what a `Post` entity actually is, while providing us with the ability to perform runtime parsing.
-  - Complete the `parsePost` function which takes a `data` argument (an unknown record type) and parses it using the schema defined in the previous step ([zod parsing](https://github.com/colinhacks/zod#basic-usage)).
-This function should return a valid `Post` aggregate if the data is valid or throw an error if the data is invalid.

-*Note that we're using `zod`'s `infer` utility type to generate a `Post` aggregate type that we can use in other parts of our system in future sections.*
+*Note that we're using `zod`'s `infer` utility type to generate a `Post` entity type that we can use in other areas of code in future sections.*

 ### Part 2: Modelling Post Comments

-- In **src/contexts/posts/core/aggregates/postComment.ts**:
+- In **src/contexts/posts/core/entities/postComment.ts**:
   - Define the `PostComment` type, `postCommentSchema` and `parsePostComment` function.
   - Ensure the `PostComment` type and the `parsePostComment` function are exported so they can be used in other parts of the system.

 ### Part 3: Modelling Account Followers

-We already have an existing `Account` aggregate in our `Accounts` bounded context but it doesn't currently capture the concept of 'account followers'.
+We already have an existing `Account` entity in our `Accounts` bounded context but it doesn't currently capture the concept of 'account followers'.
 Let's rectify that...

-- In **src/contexts/accounts/core/aggregates/account.ts**:
+- In **src/contexts/accounts/core/entities/account.ts**:
-  - Update `accountSchema` to include a `follower` attribute.
-This will hold information about all the followers of an account.
-(Hint: This could be a simple list of account IDs or a list of `Account Follower` entities.
-Feel free to explore this concept a little)
+  - Update `accountSchema` to include a `follower` attribute that holds information about all the followers of an account.

 ### Part 4: Testing our Parsers

 Although tests are really important in software, it's not always obvious what we should be testing.
 Should we test every piece of functionality in isolation?
 Should we only write tests against API endpoints?
 What about integration and end-to-end tests?

 In this workshop, we'll cover some of these questions by writing tests at various levels and then comparing them to each other to see how much value we're really getting out of each.

 Let's start by testing our low-level parser functions.

-- In **src/contexts/posts/core/aggregates/post.spec.ts**:
+- In **src/contexts/posts/core/entities/post.spec.ts**:
   - Complete the tests to ensure the `parsePost` function works as expected.
-- In **src/contexts/posts/core/aggregates/postComment.spec.ts**:
+- In **src/contexts/posts/core/entities/postComment.spec.ts**:
   - Write the tests to ensure the `parsePostComment` function works as expected.
-- In **src/contexts/accounts/core/aggregates/account.spec.ts**:
+- In **src/contexts/accounts/core/entities/account.spec.ts**:
   - Update the tests to ensure the `parseAccount` function works as expected